pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 * OpenPGP Key and Signature Versions

-UTF-ish encodings should be legacy-safe in these contexts as parsing is normally halted immediately if the code point in question is not supported.
+UTF-8ish encodings should be legacy-safe in these contexts as parsing is normally halted immediately if the code point in question is not supported.
 The same argument applies in principle to the non-registry SEIPD, PKESK and SKESK packet version numbers.
 Use of the non-registry literal data packet format identifier is deprecated, however use of UTF-8 in this field would be a natural extension.